-- The Earl of Huntly gave the present Estate of Gicht to his own third son, William Gordon, and the lands of Pitrichie to Sir Patrick's heirmale, and Lord Newbyth's short genealogy bears, that Sir Patrick Maitland himself was killed by Robert Innes, his brother-in-law, at the Smiddy of Auchindoir, as they were travelling to Edinburgh together. - Janet Maitland died June 6, 1539.
-The time of Thomas Baird's death is not known.
-Their children, of whom any memory now remains, were- 1.
-George, his successor.
-2. Thomas Baird of Sandbay, of whom no male posterity now remains.
-3. William Baird of Byth, of whom was lineally descended the late James Baird, of Chesterhall, father to Dr. James Baird, physician at Edinburgh, Mr. George Baird, one of the principal merchants in Glasgow, and four daughters, all married in the south; and the late Alexander Baird, town-clerk of Cullen, whose father was a younger brother of Chesterhall's, and who has left several sons now in a good way.2 - George Baird, of Ordinhnivas, married in 1516, to Janet Fraser, daughter to the Laird of Philorth-her mother was daughter to Nicol Earl of Erroll, and that Lady Erroll's mother was Lady Elizabeth Gordon, daughter to the Earl of Huntly. - Alexander Ogilvie, of that ilk, predecessor to the Earl of Findlater, enters into a mutual bond of manrent with this George Baird and William Baird, his eldest son and apparent heir (who, it seems, died without issue)-his kinsmen and friends, in the strongest terms for all the days of their lives, subscribed at Fyndlatyr, September 28, 1553, before witnesses, Mr. Alexander Ogilvie of Glassaugh, and James Ogilvie of Cullen.
+- 11, 1505.
+3. Charter by George Earl of Huntly, upon the lands of Ordinhnivas, &c., to Thomas Baird and Janet Maitland, his spouse.
+1506. - The Earl of Huntly gave Sir Patrick Maitland's other daughter in marriage to Annan of Auchterallan, an old family in Aberdeenshire, whose lineal representative is Mr Alexander Annan, merchant in Aberdeen. - The Earl of Huntly gave the present Estate of Gicht to his own third son, William Gordon, and the lands of Pitrichie to Sir Patrick's heir-male; and Lord Newbyth's short genealogy bears, that Sir Patrick Maitland himself was killed by Robert Innes, his brother-in-law, at the Smiddy of Auchindoir, as they were travelling to Edinburgh together. - Janet Maitland died June 6, 1539.
+The time of Thomas Baird's death is not known. - Their children, of whom any memory now remains, were,-1.
+George, his successor. - 2.
+Thomas Baird of Sandbay, of whom no male posterity now remains. - 3.
+William Baird of Byth, of whom was lincally descended the late James Baird, of Chesterhall, father to Dr James Baird, physician at Edinburgh; Mr George Baird, one of the principal merchants in Glasgow; and four daughters, all married in the south; and the late Alexander Baird, town-clerk of Cullen, whose father was a younger brother of Chesterhall's, and who has left several sons now in a good way. - George Baird, of Ordinhnivas, married in 1516, to Janet Fraser, daughter to the Laird of Philorth-her mother was daughter to Nicol Earl of Erroll, and that Lady Erroll's mother was Lady Elizabeth Gordon, daughter to the Earl of Huntly. - Alexander Ogilvie, of that ilk, predccessor to the Earl of Findlater, enters into a mutual bond of manrent with this George Baird and William Baird, his eldest son and apparent heir (who, it seems, died without issue)-his kinsmen and friends, in the strangest terms for all the days of their lives, subscribed at Fyndlatyr, September 28, 1553, before witnesses, Mr Alexander Ogilvie of Glassaugh, and James Ogilvie of Cullen.